Sweety89/face-recognition-attendance-system/README.md

-# face-recognition-attendance-system
-A Python-based real-time attendance system using face recognition and MySQL database.
 # Face Recognition Attendance System

 This project is a real-time attendance system using a webcam and face recognition.
 It stores and matches face encodings in a MySQL database and automatically marks attendance.
 If a new face is detected, it prompts the user to register and log their attendance.